-If you run an Airbnb property management in Gold Coast, now is the time to get your systems tight, your team ready and your mindset calm.
+If you run an Short-Term Rental property management in Gold Coast, now is the time to get your systems tight, your team ready and your mindset calm.
 Let’s dive into the chaos—and tame it.

 Most hosts who crack during peak season didn’t plan enough.
 The rush of December through February on the Gold Coast is not the time to “wing it.”